dedica-team/nivio/docs/source/inc_env_config.rst

 K8s master URL (optional).
 All variables from https://github.com/fabric8io/kubernetes-client#configuring-the-client can be used.

+.. envvar:: NIVIO_ALLOWED_ORIGINS

+Patterns for allowed origins when the app requires authentication

 .. envvar:: NIVIO_BASE_URL

 The base URL of Nivio to be used for frontends if running behind a proxy.